wp-plugins/miniorange-login-with-eve-online-google-facebook/readme.txt

 == Description ==

 Login with famous applications such as EVE Online and Google.
-If you require any other application , please free to email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+If you require any other application, please free to email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.

 = Features =
 *	Login to your Wordpress site using EVE Online and Google.